Making HIV services more friendly for prisonersVideo

-HIV responses are largely failing some of those most at risk.
-This includes people in prisons.
 According to UNAIDS, the estimated prevalence of HIV infections among people in prisons and other closed settings increased from 3.8% to 4.3% (between 2017 and 2021).
-People held in those settings are now six times more likely to be living with HIV than adults in the general population.
+People held in prisons are now six times more likely to be living with HIV than adults in the general population.

-Most prison facilities ask prisoners about their HIV status upon incarceration and offer HIV testing to those who do not know their status.
-However, psychological support and access to HIV treatment are not always available, even for prisoners who already know their status.
+Most prison facilities ask prisoners about their HIV status and offer HIV testing to those who do not know their status.
+But psychological support and access to HIV treatment are not always available, even for prisoners who already know their status.
 HIV treatment is provided within prisons.

 In this video, Lonnie, a human rights activist, shares her experience working within prison facilities and highlights the challenges faced by prisoners in accessing HIV services.